ploy-np/ploy-np.github.io/index.md

 layout: home
 ---

-My research is focused on the design and development of machine learning algorithms which include ..
+My research interests are focused on the design and development of machine learning algorithms, including ..

 > Deep neural networks - one of the sexiest models at our time,

-> Probabilistic models - simple yet effective methods,
+> Probabilistic models - uncertainties matter,

-> Quantum-inspired algorithms - preparation for future.
+> Quantum-inspired ML algorithms - preparation for the quantum computing era.

-Our applications of those models focus on, but not limited to, bioinformatics, natural language processing, and marketing.
+These models have been applied in many areas such as bioinformatics, healthcare, natural language processing, and marketing.

 ## Publications

 See the full list [here](https://scholar.google.com/citations?user=YXlN75AAAAAJ&hl=en)

+## Teaching
+- 2301170 Computer and Programming